-We pre-registered all our within-person hypotheses before the analyses of the data, which can be found here.2 However, as already explained above, we also explored the between-person effects.
-We also used absolute values of within-person sleep duration and total sleep time as there is a curvilinear relationship between sleep and SWB in over 20-yearolds (Wrzus et al., 2014).
+We preregistered all our within-person hypotheses before the analyses of the data, which can be found at https://osf.io/rzdv5.2 However, as already explained above, we also explored the betweenperson effects.
+We also used absolute values of within-person sleep duration and total sleep time as there is a curvilinear relationship between sleep and SWB in over 20-year-olds (Wrzus et al., 2014).
 Therefore, the magnitude of the deviation from one's personal mean value is interesting to explore for these variables.